sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

    In effect, ALARM table contains outstanding alarms that need to be cleared by those components who raised them.
    This table is NOT persisted and its contents are cleared with a reload.

 In summary, the framework provides both current and historical event status of software and physical entities of the system through ALARM and EVENT tables.

+In addition to the above tables, the framework maintains various statisitcs.

+1. Event Statistics Table
+   Statistics on number of events and alarms are maintained in EVENT_STATS table.

+2. Alarm Statistics Table
    Statistics on number of alarms based on severity are maintained in ALARM_STATS table.
+   When application raises an alarm, the counter corresponding to the alarm's severity is increased by 1.
-An alarm that is cleared or acknowledged reduces the corresponding counter to be reduced by 1.
+   When the alarm is cleared or acknowledged, the corresponding counter will be reduced by 1.
+   This table categorizes "active" alarms per severity.

 As mentioned above, each event has an important characteristic: severity.
 SONiC uses following severities for events and alarms.